Jesse of Ausuiktuq (Grise Fiord)

 It is a beautiful hamlet with a small population of only 129 and one of the coldest inhabited places in the world—with average yearly temperature of −16.5 °C.

 In 1953, when the Canadian government wanted to ensure sovereignty in the North, it relocated eight Inuit families from Inukjuak, QC and moved them 2,000 km north to Grise Fiord, promising them homes, food and lots to hunt—as well as the freedom to return two years later.
-Promises were not kept by the government, and their underlying motives were clear.
-The government settled a community far north with the objective of exerting Canadian sovereignty.
+Promises were not kept by the government, and the families were faced with the challenge of having to adapt to life on their new homeland without the necessary tools and assistance.
+They turned to traditional knowledge for survival, and built their community from the ground up.
+It is an incredible story of resilience and strength.

 Community leader Larry Audlaluk sat down near the monument to tell his story to passengers.
 He talked about the major challenges he faced adapting to harsh environments and growing with the community.
 It was clear to all that he proudly preserves and promotes its heritage, even after all he has been through.

 Jesse and I shared a short conversation, and he immediately agreed to say a few words about Grise Fiord on camera shortly after.
-"In the summertime, there is 24 hours of daylight and in the winter time, it's 24 hours of darkness" he said, as soon as I pressed record.
+"In the summertime, there is 24 hours of daylight and in the winter time, it's 24 hours of darkness" he began to explain, as soon as I pressed record.

 After the walk to the monument, our whole group ended up at the community centre where Larry continued to tell his story to Adventure Canada passengers.